Tanish2000/cpcalendar/README.md

 Here are some <ins>Upcoming features</ins> I am working on right now
 <ul>
-  <li>Converting it to a PWA (Progressive Web App) whick will make it more handy on mobile phones and users will be able to use it like native apps on thier mobile phones.</li>
+  <li>Converting it to a PWA (Progressive Web App) which will make it more handy on mobile phones and users will be able to use it like native apps on thier mobile phones.</li>
   <li>Adding support of different platforms like Hackerearth, Hackerrank, etc. or will try to make a seperate platform as these platforms mainly conduct hiring challenges on thier platforms.</li>
   <li>Sending alerts through push notifications 30 minutes prior to the contest after converting it to a PWA</li>
 </ul>